Winegrowers Supplies - Rootstocks for Grafted Vines

 Very vigorous

-Good Average to good Delaying Semi-plunging Good behavior in poor ground and with types of vines with weak production of wood.
+Good Good Delaying Semi-plunging Good behaviour in poor ground and with types of vines with weak production of wood.
 Lengthens the vegetative cycle.
 Resistant to chlorosis.

 34EM 20 to 35